howard-university-web-services/howard_paragraphs/README.md

 - Table: Paragraphs integration of tablefield module for use in Howard projects, and set up to use tablesaw js
 - Testimonial: Paragraphs integration of testimonials for use in Howard projects
 - Timeline: Paragraphs integration of a timeline for use in Howard projects
-- Twitter Feed: Paragraphs integration of a twitter Feed for Howard projects
+- Twitter Feed: Paragraphs integration of a twitter Feed for Howard projects **[Note: May require API updates due to Twitter/X changes]**
 - Video Slide Show: Provides a paragraphs bundle for rendering a video slide show as a Kitchen Sink widget in Howard projects.
 - Views Embed: Paragraphs integration of viewfield module for use in Howard projects
 - Webform Embed: Paragraphs integration of webform module for use in Howard projects